Cosmian/kms/documentation/docs/pkcs11/cryhod.md

 ![CRYHOD_p296](images/cryhod_p296.png)

-Enter the full path of the `ckms_pkcs11.dll` as value name and leve the value empty.
+Enter the full path of the `ckms_pkcs11.dll` as value name and leave the value empty.

 Note: if you change the value, kill all CRYHOD processes or restart for the change to be taken into effect